-A qualified emerging technology company is a company located in New York State that has total annual product sales of \$10 million or less and that meets either of the following criteria: (1) its primary products or services are classified as emerging technologies; or (2) it has research and development activities in New York State and its ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the National Science Foundation in the most recently published results from its survey of Industry Research and Development, or a comparable successor survey as determined by the department).
+A qualified emerging technology company is a company located in New York State that has total annual product sales of \$10 million or less and that meets either of the following criteria: (1) its primary products or services are classified as emerging technologies; or (2) it has research and development activities in New York State and its ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the National Science Foundation in the most recently published results from its survey of Research and Development in Industry - 1997, or a comparable successor survey as determined by the department).

-S-6 Victims or targets of Nazi persecution: Include the amount received (including accumulated interest) from an eligible settlement fund, or from an eligible grantor trust established for the benefit of these victims or targets, if included in your federal taxable income.
-Do not include amounts received from assets acquired with such assets or with the proceeds from the sale of such assets (section 13 of the Tax Law).
+- S-6 Victims or targets of Nazi persecution: Include the amount received (including accumulated interest) from an eligible settlement fund, or from an eligible grantor trust established for the benefit of these victims or targets, if included in your federal taxable income.
+Do not include amounts received from assets acquired with such assets or with the proceeds from the sale of such assets (section 13 of the Tax Law). - S-7 Qualified public utility corporations and transferees must make the required subtractions under section 208.9(c-2) of the Tax Law.
+Qualified power producers and qualified pipeline corporations must make the required subtractions under section 208.9(c-3) of the Tax Law.
+For additional information see instructions for Schedule C, Form CT-3-S-A/ATT.